 Members of the Board of Appeals

-Darryl Honda is a native Californian who has lived in San Francisco for over 35 years, attending school and working in a wide range of San Francisco neighborhoods.
-Mr. Honda is a realtor with over fourteen years of experience, currently working with Zephyr Realty.
-Previously, he owned and operated a small business for over fifteen years, the video rental store "VideoMotion" in San Francisco’s Sunset District.
+Darryl Honda is a native Californian who has lived in San Francisco for over 42 years and has worked in a wide range of San Francisco neighborhoods.
+Mr. Honda is a realtor with over twenty one years of experience, currently working with Corcoran Global Living.
+Previously, he owned and operated a small business for over fifteen years, the video rental store "Video-Motion" in San Francisco’s Sunset District.
 He is proud of his family’s multicultural heritage, which includes his maternal grandfather who emigrated from the Philippines and worked as a migrant field worker in California, and his paternal grandfather whose family emigrated from Hiroshima, Japan to farm on the Big Island of Hawaii.
 Mr. Honda’s many civic activities include being a founding member of the Westside Chinese Democratic Club and serving for nine years as an appointed board member of the California State Assistance Fund for Enterprise, Business and Industrial Development Corporation (SAFE-BIDCO).
 Mr. Honda attended the Academy of Art College and San Francisco Community College.
 He currently lives with his family in Golden Gate Heights.
 Mr. Honda was appointed to the Board by Mayor Edwin Lee on December 4, 2012, and reappointed on July 26, 2016.
-His term will expire on July 1, 2020.
+Thereafter he was appointed by Supervisor Norman Yee on August 18, 2020.
+His term will expire on July 1, 2024.

 Ann Lazarus, Commissioner

-Ann Lazarus works as an interim executive director for nonprofits in transition.
-She recently served as Interim Executive Director of the International Association of Business Communicators, an education, research and networking organization for business communication professionals in over 80 countries.
+Ann Lazarus has worked for the last 16 years as an interim executive director for nonprofits in transition.
+She recently completed an assignment with the San Francisco General Hospital Foundation.
 From late 1991 through 2004, she was the Chief Executive Officer of Mount Zion Health Fund, a grant making public charity.
 Ms. Lazarus also has extensive experience in both the public and private sectors.
-She has been a corporate planner and Director of Investor Relations for Pacific Gas and Electric Company, the director of a health resource center, the chair of the trustees of a multi-employer retirement plan with assets over $400 million, and has provided fund management counsel to multiple organizations.
+She has been a corporate planner and Director of Investor Relations for Pacific Gas and Electric Company, the director of a health resource center, the chair of the trustees of a multi-employer retirement plan with assets over $400 million, and has provided management counsel to multiple organizations.
 She has also served as a program consultant to several mayoral administrations.
 Ms. Lazarus holds Bachelor of Arts and MBA degrees from Stanford University and a Masters in Urban Studies from Occidental College.
 She served eight years as a member of San Francisco’s Port Commission, including two years as President.
 Other organizations with which she has been involved include Congregation Emanu-El, Alumni Consulting Team of the Stanford Graduate School of Business, Clinic by the Bay, SPUR, and the San Francisco Human Services Network, of which she was the co-founder.
 Ms. Lazarus is a native San Franciscan who currently lives in Pacific Heights with her husband Jim.
 They are the parents of four grown children.
 Ms. Lazarus was appointed to the Board by Mayor Edwin Lee on July 25, 2012 and reappointed by Mayor Lee on July 30, 2014.
 Mayor Mark Farrell reappointed her on June 29, 2018.
 Her term will expire on July 1, 2022.